liuyehcf/BlogSource/_posts/Linux-Performance-Analysis.md

 **Tools:**

 * `memcheck`: Detects memory-related errors.
 * `cachegrind`: Cachegrind is a Valgrind tool used for profiling programs to analyze cache performance and identify bottlenecks in code.
-It simulates how your code uses the CPU’s cache hierarchy and memory, helping you optimize code by identifying areas with inefficient memory usage or poor cache locality.
+It simulates how your code uses the CPU's cache hierarchy and memory, helping you optimize code by identifying areas with inefficient memory usage or poor cache locality.
 * `callgrind`: Profiles function calls and CPU performance.
 * `helgrind`: Detects data races and threading bugs.
 * `drd`: Analyzes threading issues, similar to Helgrind.